People

 • Joseph Demuro – Associate QC Analyst at Scientific Protein Laboratories, LLC

-• Jesse Black – University of Hawaii
+• Jesse Black – Research Associate with Fisheries Collaborative Program, University of California, Santa Cruz

 • Kimberly Allen – Indiana University Purdue University